Syconn/Syconn/README.md

 - 👋 Hi, I’m @Syconn
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in be a program developer
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on the force
-- 📫 How to reach me dont
+- 📫 Email: Syconngaming@gmail.com | Discord: Syconn

 <!---
 Syconn/Syconn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.